swigmaster/swigmaster.github.io/devlive-juillet21/oke-logging/okelogging.md

 **1. Review the deployment files**

-Navigate to the **OKE-Logging** subdirectory downloaded in the Setup Lab and view the contents.
+Navigate to the **devlive/oke-logging** subdirectory downloaded in the Setup Lab and view the contents.

 ```
 $ cd ~/devlive-hol/oke-logging/
 $ ls

-   devlive-logger.py  devlive-logger.yaml
+   devlive-logger.py  devlive-logger.yaml  Dockerfile  src
 ```
 Let's examine the Python source: